-CONTACT-03 is a global, multicenter, randomized, phase 3, open-label study that enrolled 523 patients who were randomized 1:1 to the experimental arm of cabozantinib in combination with atezolizumab and the control arm of cabozantinib alone.
-The primary endpoints of the trial are progression-free survival per Response Evaluation Criteria in Solid Tumors (RECIST) v.
+CONTACT-03 is a global, multicenter, randomized, phase 3, open-label study that enrolled 522 patients who were randomized 1:1 to the experimental arm of cabozantinib in combination with atezolizumab and the control arm of cabozantinib alone.
+There is limited data available to suggest the optimal treatment for these patients and CONTACT-03 was initiated in the hope of defining the clinical benefit of the combination of a multi-tyrosine kinase inhibitor and an immune checkpoint inhibitor following progression.
+The primary endpoints of the trial are PFS per Response Evaluation Criteria in Solid Tumors (RECIST) v.
 1.1 as assessed by independent radiology review and overall survival.
-Secondary endpoints include progression-free survival, objective response rate and duration of response as assessed by the investigators.
+Key secondary endpoints include PFS, objective response rate and duration of response as assessed by the investigators.
 CONTACT-03 is sponsored by Roche and co-funded by Exelixis.
+More information about CONTACT-03 is available at ClinicalTrials.gov.